github/docs/content/README.md

 ### `defaultPlatform`

 - Purpose: Override the initial platform selection for a page.
-If this frontmatter is omitted, then the platform-specific content matching the reader's operating system is shown by default.
+If this frontmatter is omitted, the platform-specific content matching the reader's operating system is shown by default.
 This behavior can be changed for individual pages, for which a manual selection is more reasonable.
-For example, most GitHub Actions runners use Linux and their operating system is independent of the reader's operating system.
+For example, most GitHub Actions runners use Linux, and their operating system is independent of the reader's operating system.
 - Type: `String`, one of: `mac`, `windows`, `linux`.
 - Optional.